A passenger recounts the moment the Amtrak train derailed: 'It was hell on Earth'

 "I feel blessed to be alive, but bumped up, bruised up, and kind of tattered and sore."

-On Monday, the National Transportation Safety Board said it was sending a 14-person team to investigate the incident.
+The National Transportation Safety Board Chair Jennifer Homendy said on Tuesday that a team of 15 had arrived in Missouri to investigate the collision.

+Homendy said they were downloading the "event recorder," which would provide information like the speed the train was travelling and when the engineer blew the horn, and they had begun interviewing some of the 12 crew members on board.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.